Making “The Little Guys”

 From pour to finish, each of “The Little Guys” reproductions takes one full day to produce.
 Not that simple!

-Last, the journey of 5,500+ mile from Athens to Chicago.
+Last, the journey of nearly 8,000 miles and beyond from Athens to our wonderful customers in the US.